Floopert/CW2024/Readme.md

     -this class also handles user input.

-#### Interface: InputEventListener.java (com.example.demo.eventListeners)
-    -acts as the event listener interface for any relevant input received by InputHandler.java class.
-    -e.g. user presses 'space bar' will trigger fireProjectile() in ActiveActorManager class.

 #### CollisionHandler.java (com.example.demo.handlers)
     -this class handles all the logic to check if a collision had occurred, and if yes, which object had collided.
     -this class also checks for collision with the screen edge (to see if object has left the scene).
     -this class has listeners subscribed to it so if any relevant collision event occurs, the relevant classes will be notified to give proper reaction.

-#### Interface: CollisionEventListener.java (com.example.demo.eventListeners)
-    -acts as the event listener interface for any relevant collision events triggered by CollisionHandler.java class.
-    -e.g. user projectile collides and destroys enemy plane will trigger updateKillCount().

-#### Interface: LevelEventListener.java (com.example.demo.eventListeners)
-    -acts as the event listener interface for any level changing events triggered by LevelParent.java class.
-    -allows LevelParent.java to inform the Controller.java class to switch levels

 #### FxmlController.java (com.example.demo.controller)